This blog may contain affiliate links. Read our disclosure policy for more info.

 To reach Grouse Mountain, you’ll need to take the Skyride gondola up, which is a must-do Vancouver attraction, no matter the time of year!
 The Grouse Mountain gondola station is just 3.8 km (2.3 mi) from Capilano Suspension Bridge, and you can catch the #232 or #236 buses between the two, which should take about 7 minutes.
 You can check out the bus schedule and plan your route on the TransLink website.

-Skyride tickets to Grouse Mountain cost $81 CAD for adults, $70 for seniors (ages 65+), $59 for teens (ages 13-17), and $42 for kids (ages 5-12).
-Although it sounds pricey, a lot more is included with your admission!
+Skyride tickets to Grouse Mountain cost $86 CAD per person, and although it sounds pricey, a lot more is included with your admission!
 Not only do you get the gondola ride, but you get access to a whole host of entertainment options.
+Of the three gondolas in the Vancouver area, this one is our top pick!

 On the mountain, you can see shows and many seasonal attractions included in your entry fee.
 I personally loved stepping into The Eye of the Wind, a glass-viewing pod inside a wind turbine.
 Once inside, you’ll have epic views over Vancouver!
 It’s the perfect photo opp to remember your day.